manwar/perlweeklychallenge-club/challenge-137/james-smith/README.md

 *To keep the task simple, we impose the following rules: a.
 Stop if the number of iterations reached 500; b.
 Stop if you end up with number >= 10_000_000.*

+*Note we don't know which numbers are Lychrel numbers, but we do know which aren't!
+Brute force will only get us so far - but leaves open the question of a palindrome further down the line than we stop computing and reversing sums.*

 ## Solution

+The solution is suprisingly simple.
+Check to see if the number is a palindrome - if so return 0.
+If not add the reverse of the number to itself and repeat until the count or size limits in the question apply.

 ```perl
 sub lychrel {